OSAMA787898/Osama_demo/README.md

 # Osama_demo
-This is a git &amp; github demo
+This is a git &amp; github demo.